This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 People in today’s world seem to become more and more allergic to all sorts of stuff, from peanuts to strawberries, to prawns, everything is possible.
 So no wonder that there can also be some very serious allergic reaction permethrin.

 If you are allergic to it, you must avoid its use.
-If you notice any symptoms of a an allergic reaction seek immediate medical attention.
+If you notice any symptoms of an allergic reaction seek immediate medical attention.
 The symptoms of an allergic reaction to permethrin include but are not limited to:

 - Swelling of the face, tongue, and throat